 Your vital energy is the subtle energy force that flows through and around your body at all times, promoting health and harmony.
 When it is in balance, you’re more likely to feel calm, confident, and centred.
 It becomes easier to fight off sicknesses.
 Physical and emotional blockages like lack of proper rest and stress can deplete your vital energy or cause it to become stagnant, impacting your immune system.

 - Clear energy blocks.
-Osteopathy, acupuncture, homeopathy, reiki, crystal healing, Bowen therapy and osteopathy can help to clear energy blocks and restore equilibrium to your body, mind and immunity.
+Osteopathy, acupuncture, homeopathy, reiki, crystal healing, Bowen and Craniosacral therapy can help to clear energy blocks and restore equilibrium to your body, mind and immunity.

 - Work on your subtle energy.
 Practices such as yoga, tai chi and chi gung are designed to work on our subtle energy and offer stress relief.
 A regular practice can help to offer certainty in uncertain times.

 - Mindfulness or meditation.
 Give your body and mind a time-out with a calming and restorative mindfulness or meditation practice.
-Some of our favourite resources include:
+Join our free weekly mindfulness session or check out some of our favourite resources here.